goblinhack/c-plus-plus-examples/constexpr/README.md

     }
     const int life = what_is_the(meaning, of);
 ```
-One final note, if you wish a constexpr to be visible to other modules
+If you wish a constexpr to be visible to other modules at link time then you
-at link time then you must do the following at the point of declaration
-of the constexpr:
+must do the following at the point of declaration of the constexpr:
 ```C++
     extern constexpr auto the_universe = TheUniverse(sizeof(the_earth) * planets);
 ```
-If you then do the following you should see the symbol:
+If you try the below you should see the symbol:
 ```
     c++ -std=c++2a -Werror -g -ggdb3 -Wall -c -o main.o main.cpp
     c++ main.o  -o example
     0000000100001ea4 S _the_universe
 ```
-However if you want to have a constexpr in a header file made visible to other
+If you want to have a constexpr in a header file made visible to other
 files you are compiling you can use the concept of "C++17 inline variables":
 ```C++
     inline constexpr int the_meaning_of = 42;